SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 This target is interpreted to cover research about ensuring gender balance or women's participation and leadership in decision-making in political, economic and public life.

-Private sphere (family and home life) not explicitly included in the search strings, but based on the Beijing Report <a href="#f1li">(UN, 1995)</a>, including paragraph 185), we are aware that research on the private sphere may also be relevant.
+The private sphere (family and home life) is not explicitly included in the search strings, but based on the Beijing Report <a href="#f1li">(UN, 1995</a>, including paragraph 185), we are aware that research on the private sphere may also be relevant.

 Sources used for finding terms: